AHobbitTalksData/Database-and-reports-for-my-blog/My_Blog/#1. Trends on popularity of Google searches for different general skincare terms in USA (2004-2022)/Database/README.md

-I looked at different trends for all the key words.

-In general, you will find the following documents in all of the folders respectively:
+In general, you will find the following documents in all of the folders, respectively:
   -City
   -Subregion
   -Multitimeline